 Adulting classes are ABSOLUTELY a thing.

-Rather than fretting over the tragedies awaiting him, know that there will be a few bumps in the road, but he’ll be fine.
+Rather than fretting over the tragedies awaiting them, know that there will be a few bumps in the road, but they’ll be fine.
 Then take a deep breath and try to find the joy and excitement in the adventure ahead.

 Use College Insights to help find merit aid and schools that fit the criteria most important to your student.
 You’ll not only save precious time, but your student will avoid the heartache of applying to schools they aren’t likely to get into or can’t afford to attend.

 JOIN ONE OF OUR FACEBOOK GROUPS & CONNECT WITH OTHER PARENTS: